Toyin1520/networking-fundamentals/README.md

 5. Session Layer : This layer is responsible for establishing, managing and terminating connections between devices, example it's like a phone that makes a call [connection] maintains the call during conversation [manages] and ends it when you hang up[terminates].
 6. Prensentation Later : This layer formats the data in a way the receiving application can understands it, it encrpyt and decrpyt data if needed ,example when a translator converts one language to another.
 7. Application Layer : This layer provides network services directly to the end-user application , example it's like sending an email with a protocol like SMTP[simple mail transfer protocol].
+   IP ADDRESSING CALCULATIONS
+IP Address : A unique identifier eg[192.168.1.1] Subnet Mask : Defines network and host portions eg[255.255.255].
+Network Address : The first address in a subnet.
+Broadcast address : The last address in a subnet.
+Usable host : Total host in a subnet  minus 2[for network and  broadcast].